 - 7.6 Policy SC/6 specifically addresses indoor community facilities.
 It requires all housing developments to contribute towards the provision of indoor community facilities to meet the need generated by the development.
 Where there is sufficient scale to generate the need for a new facility this should be delivered onsite unless it can be demonstrated that there would be advantages in delivery off-site.
-Other developments will contribute to off-site provision, based on a standard of 111m2 of such floorspace per 1,000 additional population. - 7.7 The South Cambridgeshire Local Plan explains that the standard was developed through a community facilities assessment carried out in 2009 to understand the size and condition of village halls, community halls, church halls and other publicly accessible facilities. - 7.8 In May 2025, South Cambridgeshire District Council published a new South Cambridgeshire Communities Facilities study which audited community facilities across the district regarding the quantity, quality and accessibility of existing provision, and identified needs for new or improved facilities in the district.
+Other developments will contribute to off-site provision, based on a standard of 111m of such floorspace per 1,000 additional population. - 7.7 The South Cambridgeshire Local Plan explains that the standard was developed through a community facilities assessment carried out in 2009 to understand the size and condition of village halls, community halls, church halls and other publicly accessible facilities. - 7.8 In May 2025, South Cambridgeshire District Council published a new South Cambridgeshire Communities Facilities study which audited community facilities across the district regarding the quantity, quality and accessibility of existing provision, and identified needs for new or improved facilities in the district.
 The study builds upon and updates previous assessments, notably the 2009 Community Facilities Study Report.
 The study will inform the review of policy through the Greater Cambridge Local Plan but will also be used to inform consideration of needs generated by planning applications.

-- 7.9 In addition to these district wide policies, both Local Plans include a range of site-specific policies which have specific requirements for community facilities related to the nature of the development proposal.
+- 7.9 In addition to these district wide policies, both Local Plans and Neighbourhood Plans include a range of site-specific policies which have specific requirements for community facilities related to the nature of the development proposals.

-- 7.10 All new residential, mixed-use (with an element of residential), and major commercial developments are to make provision for community facilities to meet the needs arising from the development proposal.
+- 7.10 All new residential and mixed-use (with an element of residential) developments are to make provision for community facilities to meet the needs arising from the development proposal.
+Provision may also be sought from major commercial developments within Cambridge City, including urban fringe sites.